This is usually one of the first questions people ask themselves after

 to manage very well on very little kidney function, and it is possible

-that your cat might be one such cat.
+that your cat could be one such cat.
 You will probably need to be more

 proactive and your cat will usually need more treatments than cats with